-My mother, Katherine (Kitty) Scott is from Knoxville and now resides at Shannondale Health Care.
+My mother, Katherine (Kitty) Scott was from Knoxville.
 My brother, Charlie Scott, played basketball for U.T. and my sister, K. K. (Scott) Cooper, worked for the Knoxville News-Sentinel before going to Florida.

 My wife, Julia, is from Knoxville.
 Her father, John Montgomery was an ophthalmologist and a cattle breeder in Knoxville and McMinn County.
 Her older brother, John Montgomery Jr. is a retired ophthalmologist, former red angus breeder and developer.
 Her younger brother, Tucker Montgomery is a physician and a lawyer.

-Julia and I have been married for 50 years.
+Julia and I have been married for 53 years.
 We have two sons.
 Rob Scott is a computer engineer with EVENTBOOKING.COM in Knoxville.
 Joe Scott is a physician in Murfreesboro.
-We have five wonderful grandchildren.
+We have six wonderful grandchildren.

 I went to Knoxville High School and West High School and graduated from the University of Tennessee with a degree in chemical engineering.
 I also have a masters degree in chemical engineering from the University of Cincinnati and I attended UCLA.
 I am a licensed professional engineer (since 1962) in the state of Virginia.

 I worked in the chemical industry for 15 years with duPont, Olin and Shell Chemical Companies in Delaware, Texas, Virginia, California, New Jersey, New York and Alabama.
 I have worked in design, construction, chemical manufacturing (synthetic rubber, heavy chemicals, pesticides, consumer products and pharmaceuticals), government research and development (Oak Ridge National Laboratory and U.S. Army Signal Corps R&D Laboratory) and economic evaluation of manufacturing projects.
 I taught at what is now Pellissippi State Technical Community College for 26 years before retiring (when I started at Pellissippi State there were only six full time faculty members).
 I still think of myself as a manufacturing person and I am interested in new manufacturing methods and I want to see the United States manufacturing some of almost everything we use.